Why ‘duty of care’ is vital when adopting automation

 While making a site more automated can improve productivity for a business, there are various health and safety precautions to consider, especially in scenarios where human staff are working with automated machines.
 Aside from technical challenges and legal risks, there can also be dangerous consequences for staff if machines are not brought onto a site properly.

-One man who tries to help organisations with these challenges is Thomas Deegan, a senior health and safety consultant and program manager with Cork-based Mackin EHS.
+One man who tries to help organisations with these challenges is Thomas Deegan, a senior health and safety consultant and programme manager with Cork-based Mackin EHS.
 Deegan works with businesses of various sizes, but says his focus is with clients in the Big Tech, logistics and luxury automotive sectors.

 “My job is to work with clients on an ongoing basis to help them minimise the risk posed by the hazards in their workplace and also to interpret the legal requirements imposed on them by the various laws in the EMEA region,” Deegan said.